r-crash-course/r-crash-course.github.io/index.md

 Introduction to R for non-programmers using gapminder data.

-The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
+The goal of this lesson is to teach novice programmers to write modular code and introduce to you best practices for using R for data analysis.
 R is commonly used in many scientific disciplines for statistical analysis and its array of third-party packages.
 We find that many scientists use R and want to learn more.
 The emphasis of these materials is to give